DamoM73/turtle_vid_tute/lesson_2_slides.md

     print(number)
 ```

-But what if we want `print` the numbers between 1 and 100?
-Do you really want to type all those numbers out?
-Luckily Python has a function called `range` which makes list between two given numbers.
+Change the code to print the numbers between 1 and 100

+---

+`range` function &rarr; make list between two given numbers

 Try the code below: